gbtb16/kiwi/kiwi_generator/README.md

 ```bash
 flutter packages pub run build_runner watch --delete-conflicting-outputs
 ```
 The argument --delete-conficting-outputs will let the command delete the .g.dart generated file, before re-creating it.
-Without that parameter running the command will fail because the generated file already exists
+Without that parameter running the command will fail because the generated file already exists.